micahamd/psych_exp_generator/README.md

      - Example: `(apple, corn)` shows both "apple" and "corn" on screen, equidistant from each other and their adjacent border edges.
      - Including additional stimuli automatically updates the default positioning to ensure symmetric spatial distribution.
      - Element positioning and styling (color, size) can also be manually set
+     - Example with variables: `(colors, shapes)` will show one value from the "colors" category and one from the "shapes" category

    - **Experimental: Mixed Presentation Types**: Combine sequential and concurrent presentations
      - Example: `[apple, (corn, bean)], speed.jpg` for complex sequences